xjtu-omics/Scissor/README.md

 ##### Config file

 A tab separated configuration file with four column for short read sequencing.
 This file can be easily obtained from .fai file.

 - Column1: chromosome.
-- Column2: 0.
+- Column2: start position.
-- Column3: length of this chromosome.
+- Column3: end position.
 - Column4: variant allele fraction of the rearrangement.
 Determine the percentage of reads from variation genome and reference genome.

 ##### Run short/long